Thomas Brown of Lanfine and Waterhaughs: Life

 Brown is thought to have been born in Glasgow in 1774.
 His father was a wealthy banker, also called Thomas Brown, and had purchased 117 acres of land in Langside from Robert Crawford of Possilpark.
 This house was completed in 1780 and he presumably spent his childhood here.

-He attended the University of Edinburgh, studying botany, and was taught by Professor Daniel Rutherford.
+He attended the University of Edinburgh, studying botany, and was taught by Daniel Rutherford.

 He inherited the country estates of Lanfine and Waterhaughs in Ayrshire, from his cousin Nicol Brown in 1828.
-Lanfine House had been built by his uncle, John Brown (1729-1802) in 1772.
+Lanfine House had been built by his uncle, John Brown (1729–1802) in 1772.

 From 1799 he was Deputy Professor of Botany at the University of Glasgow under Prof James Jeffray.
 He resigned this post in 1816 and was replaced by Robert Graham, just prior to Botany being given its own chair at the university.

 He was elected a Fellow of the Royal Society of Edinburgh in 1830.

 He died on 16 March 1853 in Glasgow.